Updated March 2023.

 Early in 2021, Microsoft announced that a new Employee Experience & Engagement platform will be added natively to the Microsoft Teams platform, Microsoft Viva.
 If you are a Microsoft Teams administrator or IT manager, this technology is likely to have a significant impact on the working lives of your colleagues.

-Microsoft Viva comprises four key modules:
+Microsoft Viva comprises of 8 modules:

 - Viva Learning: An app that aggregates learning content in MS Teams.